Welcome Biofeedback Newbie

 I’m glad you are seeking biofeedback training.

-Anxiety and distraction are the most common challenges brought to the biofeedback therapist’s office.
+Anxiety and distraction are the most common challenges brought to the biofeedback specialist's office.
 Symptoms associated with anxiety are typically addressed with peripheral biofeedback and generalized relaxation interventions.
-If distraction is your chief complaint then neurofeedback may be key in helping you manage your symptoms.
+If distraction is your chief complaint then neurofeedback may be key in helping you manage your challenges.

 Neurofeedback - biofeedback for the head, is effective for both anxiety and distraction.
 It works by helping you learn to modulate psychological arousal.
 In other words, neurofeedback helps you train your brain to self-regulate.
 A balanced, regulated brain supports robust immunity, normal sleep patterns and deeper, richer feeling states.